305 Main St (DP-2021-00795) development application

 Was there a careful analysis and consideration or correlation of the transient nature of the neighbourhood and micro-units of social housing in the long run?
 How viable are these tiny units to support the underprivileged people living at the edge?
 Have there been studies showing improving signs for those small housing spaces to encourage healing or reduce stresses of urban living?
 Good neighbours are generous, how would the microunit inhabitants feel where their market housing neighbours have slightly more generous spaces than they do?

-forgethow asked almost 3 years ago
+forgethow asked about 3 years ago

 Thank you for reaching out with your questions regarding the livability of micro dwelling units for social housing residents.
 This proposal at 305 Main Street includes the replacement of existing Single Room Occupancy (SRO) rooms, with new micro dwelling units which are self-contained (include a sleeping area, living area, private kitchen, and bathroom).
 Most older buildings with SRO rooms are privately owned and operated, and provide minimal quality of housing: a room typically 100 square feet in area with a basic cooking setup (like a hot plate) and a shared bathroom in the hall.
 The replacement of the existing SRO units is in line with the City's policy is to replace these units over time with safe, secure, and self-contained dwelling units that are affordable to low-income singles.